-Pancreatic islets infusion for diabetes patient being readied for procedure in JapanMay 16th, 2012 The Yomiuri Shimbun in Diabetes /
+Pancreatic islets infusion for diabetes patient being readied for procedure in JapanMay 16, 2012 The Yomiuri Shimbun in Medicine & Health / Diabetes

 The Japanese Pancreas and Islet Transplantation Association (JPITA) is preparing for the nation's first transplantation of pancreatic islets from a brain-dead donor to a patient with Type 1 diabetes, it was learned Saturday.